Video mode initialization and transition to protected mode

 Let's look at the first steps taken in the protected mode.
 First of all we set up the data segment with the data segment address that we preserved in the cx register at the previous step:

-Since we are in the protected mode, our segment bases point to zero.
-Because of this, the stack pointer will point somewhere below the code, so we need to adjust it, at least for debugging purposes:
+Since we are in protected mode, our segment bases point to zero.
+Because of this, the stack pointer will point somewhere below the kernel code, so we need to adjust it to at least its previous state.
+Before the jump, we stored the base address of the code segment in the ebx register, so now we can use this value to adjust the stack pointer:

 The last step before the jump into actual 32-bit entry point is to clear the general purpose registers: